tomzx/blog.tomrochette.com-content/agi/task-tracking/article.md

 * Expected timespan before the next reward
 * Expected duration
 * Required effort
-A metric should provide guidance as to whether or not continue to do this task in the future A metric should provide guidance as to which task should be accomplished next
+A metric should provide guidance as to whether or not one should continue to do this task in the future A metric should provide guidance as to which task should be accomplished next

 Tasks grouped/tagged by action